ImitatedSky/mysqlconnector/README.md

 # mysqlconnector

 mysqlconnector:
-MySQLdb old version cant use in linux
+MySQLdb some reason (old version?) cant use in linux

 mysqlconnector1:
 work in linux